 Daniel – CEO & Finance

 Daniel has a big heart for all animals and great natural skills with horses.
 Behind the scenes he can be found on the laptop engulfed in excel sheets calculating, estimating & budgeting.
-If not interacting with the horses, he is often seen building, fixing and creating solutions around the farm – he keeps it all going!
+If not interacting with the horses, he is often seen building, fixing and creating solutions around the farm, He is also the master of the spiritual realm and all our meditations and therapies are done by him

 Pia – CEO & Operations